-- A. Maintenance of required plantings by the owner shall be carried out so as to present a healthy, neat and orderly appearance, free from refuse and debris. - B. To insure proper maintenance and as a condition of Final Site Plan approval, the property owner shall enter into and record with the office of the Oakland County Register of Deeds а Landscape Maintenance Agreement, or include such provisions as part of subdivision restrictions or condominium master deed. each of which shall be approved by the City Attorney.
-Such instrument shall identify the minimum plan of maintenance, the person or entity responsible for maintenance, and shall provide the procedure, authority and finance for City cure of breaches by the responsible entity.
-Such instrument shall also include provisions that all unhealthy and dead material shall be replaced within one (1) year, or the next appropriate planting period, whichever occurs first; all landscaped areas shall be provided with an irrigation system; tree stakes, guy wires and tree wrap are to be removed after one winter season; plantings shall be guaranteed for two (2) growing seasons after date of the acceptance of the installation; if grass or weeds exceed the height specified in Chapter 21 of the Novi Code of Ordinances, or if shrubs are allowed to obstruct vision across any portion of the island and the responsible party is unwilling to rectify the problem, the City will abate such violations and shall assess the cost of such abatement measures in the manner proposed by the developer and approved by the City in such instrument.
+- B. To ensure proper maintenance and as a condition of final site plan approval, the City shall require the property owner to enter into and record with the office of the Oakland County Register of Deeds a Landscape Maintenance Agreement, or include such provisions as part of subdivision restrictions or condominium master deed, each of which shall be approved by the City Attorney.
+Such instrument shall identify the minimum plan of maintenance, the person or responsible for maintenance, and shall provide the procedure, authority and finance for City cure of breaches by the responsible entity.
+Such instrument shall also include provisions that: - All unhealthy and dead material shall be replaced within three (3) months, or the next appropriate planting period, whichever occurs first; - ii.
+All landscaped areas shall be provided with a method of providing water for the landscaping during establishment.
+A permanent irrigation system must be installed if plantings that require a consistent source of water for survival are part of the landscape; - iii.
+Tree stakes, guy wires and tree wrap are to be removed after one (1) winter season; - iv.
+Plantings shall be guaranteed for two(2) growing seasons after the date of the acceptance of the installation; and - v.
+If grass or weeds exceed the height specified in Chapter 21 of the Novi Code of Ordinances, or if shrubs are allowed to obstruct vision across any portion of parking or boulevard islands, or within corner clearance vision zones, and the responsible party is unwilling to rectify the problem, the City will abate such violations and shall assess the cost of such abatement measures in the manner proposed by the developer and approved by the City in such instrument.